eclipsesource/tabris-js/doc/custom-widgets.md

 ## Registering a Custom Widget in JavaScript

-Custom widgets must be registered in JavaScript in order to allow creating instances using the `tabris.create()` method and to let the JavaScipt part communicate with your native implementation.
+Custom widgets must be registered in JavaScript in order to make their constructor available on the `tabris` object and to set up the communication with the native implementation.
 This is done using the method `registerWidget`:

 ```javascript
     tabris.registerWidget(type, definition);
 ```

-The parameter `type` is the name of the widget that is used to create instances using `tabris.create()`.
-Type names should begin with an upper-case character, internal types are prefixed with an underscore, e.g. "_myInternalWidget".
+The parameter `type` is the name of the widget constructor.
+Type names should begin with an upper-case character, internal types are prefixed with an underscore, e.g. "_MyInternalWidget".

 The second parameter `definition` is an object with the following members: